ta0kira/locking-container/readme.txt

      rather than rejecting the lock.
 This is only useful with 'lc::dumb_lock', which never really knows if a thread is waiting.)

-  2) "Must Block" Exception: If the lock operation doesn't need to block, a deadlock isn't possible; therefore, the lock will be allowed, even if it violates lock-count restrictions otherwise imposed by the auth. object.
+  2) "Safe Block" Exception: If the lock operation won't block, then a deadlock isn't possible; therefore, the lock will be allowed, even if it violates the lock-type counts for the auth. object.
-     This allows threads to potentially hold multiple read locks, which is addressed in detail in a later section.

   3) "Writer Reads" Exception: If the container to be locked uses 'lc::rw_lock', and the calling thread holds the write lock on that container and it's